atomia/sample-plugins/AutomationServer/SDK/ReadMe.md

 4. Download all files from this directory

 5. Run setup.exe from bin subfolder.
-Now you have SDK and required apps to test examples and your plugins.
+Now you have SDK and required apps to test examples and develop and test your plugins.

 6. Try to compile and run some examples from: https://github.com/atomia/sample-plugins/tree/master/AutomationServer/Examples